 Should it work?
 Definitely.
 Bugs Bunny and the Looney Tunes gang had all the material for a long running strip.

 Did it work?
 Eh.
 The sample I read wasn’t bad but it was thin.
 Bugs being a smart aleck got old.
 The tendency to serialize Sunday’s was odd.
-There was some drawing on the cast but Bugs stated too much at the front.
+There was some drawing on the cast but Bugs stayed too much at the front.
 I would love a bigger sample.

 Walt Disney’s Treasury of Classic Tales (1952-1987)